-Such a beautiful idea, dreams coming from our soul, as illustrations of what we can accomplish with our life.
+Such a beautiful idea, dreams coming from your soul, as illustrations of what you can accomplish with your life.
 What kind of life did you imagine when you were five?
 Ten?
 Twenty?
 Forty?
 Sixty?
 What came true and what did you throw away and abandon on the ground?
-What fears, excuses, and failures did you blame the abandonment on?
+What fears, excuses, and failures did you blame that abandonment on?
 Are you ready to turn a page and start the dream over?

-What I learned about my dreams years ago is that they are waiting patiently for me to come back and try again.
-But it isn’t a matter of doing the same things that already failed to bring the dream into reality.
-It is all about me transforming and changing myself, so that I can become the person who can support that dream.
-I think that is why we fail so many times.
-We keep thinking that we just need to keep climbing the same slippery slope.
-And every time we slide back down, we think I just need to try harder.
+Your dreams are waiting patiently for you to come back and try again.
+But it isn’t a matter of doing the same things that already failed to bring your dreams into reality.
+It is all about you transforming and changing yourself, so that you can become the person who can support that dream.
+I think that is why many fail so many times.
+You keep thinking that you just need to keep climbing the same slippery slope.
+And every time you slide back down, you think you just need to try harder.
 But it isn’t about trying harder, it is about getting smarter.

 When you pick up a literal rock, you might find dozens of different kinds of insects buried underneath it.
 With our rock of fear it isn’t just one answer buried underneath it.
 It is usually several different items that are weaved together to create the illusion of a huge unmovable boulder of fears.
 But as you unwind and untangle each fear, acknowledge it, and see how you can transform it, the illusion of the boulder shrinks down into a manageable fear rock.

-As you transform those fears with speaker training, practicing and being well prepared, and having the realization that your speech isn’t about you, it is about helping your audience, you will discover that giving a speech can be a wonderful experience.
+As you transform those fears with speaker training.
+As you practice and become well prepared, you realize that your speech isn’t about you.
+It’s about helping your audience.
+You discover that giving a speech can be a wonderful experience.
 Having some butterflies in your stomach before speaking is normal.
 And having some nervousness with the first couple of sentences is common.
 You are planting the seeds of your future success in bringing your dreams into reality.

 Sometimes you need to take a break from everyone and spend time alone, to experience, appreciate, and love yourself.